 - Positive interactions most of the time (At least a 5-to-1 positive to negative interaction ratio based on John’s research)

-- Can hold down a good job, has her life together
+- Has her life together

 - Takes care of her home and herself